allmad/madq/README.md

 * zero-extra-cost(disk) for multicasted messages/channels
 * distributed and decentralized topologies without single points of failure
 * the number of topic can be unlimit(depends on hardware)
-* every messages must accepted ack before mark done, auto requeue if message process timeout
-* provide a horizontally scalable solution
+* provide a horizontally scaling solution